 Directed Studies 903 3 Cr.
-Prerequisite: Completion of twelve semester hours in residence and the approval of a division chairman and the appropriate dean.
-Recommended for honor students in a major area offered by a division or for students requesting study indepth in a particular area.
+Prerequisite: Completion of twelve semester hours in residence and the approval of a division chairperson and the appropriate vice president.
+Recommended for honor students in a major area offered by a division or for students requesting study in-depth in a particular area.
 The course may include special projects, honors seminars, field study or independent study.
 Upon approval, may be repeated for credit.